irmen/Pyro4/docs/source/index.rst

 Pyro can be found on Pypi as `Pyro4 <http://pypi.python.org/pypi/Pyro4/>`_.
 Source on Github: https://github.com/irmen/Pyro4

-`Pyro6 <http://pypi.python.org/pypi/Pyro6/>`_ is the successor to this version of the library, and is considered to be the current version.
-Pyro4 is in maintenance mode and only gets important bugfixes and security fixes, but is otherwise no longer being improved.
+Pyro4 is considered feature complete and is now in 'maintenance' mode.
+This means that only important bug fixes and security issues will be made to Pyro4.
+New development, improvements and new features will only be available in its successor `Pyro5 <http://pypi.python.org/pypi/Pyro5/>`_ .
 New code should use Pyro5 if possible.

 .. toctree::